Luke 12:49-56

 Those who accept Jesus are seen to betray their country, their families, even their sanity.
 And so they can be tried as ‘enemies of the people’, ostracized and mocked, or locked up in psychiatric units.

 Jesus came to bring division.
 He came to set people against each other.
 He came to be the rock that we build upon or the rock that falls on us.
-He came as the fire that came into the world which people either come to or run from.
+He came as the fire that came into the world which we either come to or run from.

 But there is one more important thing that needs to be said.

-The shame of the Church, the people of God, is when we have power and we persecute those who are opposed to us.
+The terrible shame of the Church, the people of God, is when we have power and we persecute those who are opposed to us.
 That is when we are furthest from Jesus who loved us and died for us.

 The glory of the Church, the people of God, is when we are prepared to suffer at their hands out of love for them.
 That is when we are closest to our Lord.